Arnold-n/P1P2MQTT/README.md

 - examples/P1P2Monitor/usb2console.py: simple python program to copy non-RAWMOMITOR USB serial input to stdout for Raspberry Pi or other host
 - examples/P1P2Monitor/usb2console-raw.py: simple python program for use with RAWMONITOR mode to copy USB serial raw input to stdout for Raspberry Pi or other host
 - doc/Daikin-protocol\*: observations of protocol data for various heat pumps (work-in-progress)
-- circuits/\*: P1/P2 adapter schematics
+- circuits/\*: P1/P2 adapter schematics and pictures of prototype board.
 - config/AltSoftSerial_Boards.h and AltSoftSerial_Timers.h: (MIT-licensed) AltSoftSerial configuration files
 - README.md: this file